dorukgunveren/wecampus-data/README.md

 # wecampus-data
-Account Deletion Request (WeCampus)
+Account & Data Deletion Request (WeCampus)

-If you would like to request the deletion of your WeCampus account and associated data, please contact us via email.
+If you would like to request the deletion of your WeCampus account or specific data associated with your account, please contact us via email.

 Email: wecampus.support@gmail.com

-Subject: Account Deletion Request
+Subject: Account / Data Deletion Request

 Steps to Request Deletion
 Send an email to wecampus.support@gmail.com from your registered email address.
-Include your account details (such as your username or email used in WeCampus).
+Include your account details (such as your username or registered email).
+Clearly specify your request:
+Full account deletion
-Clearly state that you want your account to be deleted.
-What Data Will Be Deleted
+Partial data deletion (please specify which data you want to be deleted) What Data Can Be Deleted

-Upon your request, the following data will be permanently deleted:
+Depending on your request, the following data can be deleted:

 Profile information (name, education, experience, etc.)
-User-generated content (posts, applications, activity data) Account credentials and related identifiers
+User-generated content (posts, applications, activity data) Any other data associated with your account (as specified in your request) Data Retention
-Data Retention
-Some minimal data may be retained for a limited period if required for legal, security, or compliance purposes.
+Some minimal data may be retained temporarily if required for legal, security, or compliance purposes.
-Retained data will not be used for any other purpose and will be deleted once the retention period expires.